 The problem lies in the implementation: consumers have to make various efforts to find out how sustainable their clothes are and what the working conditions are of the people working on their clothes.
 Zalando's research shows that consumers expect the industry to help them make these efforts.
 More than half of the participants said they think it is important that brands, online platforms, and sellers take the pressure off them, by taking measures towards sustainability.

 In addition, more than half of the consumers themselves want to feel like they can influence the sustainability of fashion.
-In other words, to bridge the attitude-behavior gap, you need to work with your customer.
+In other words, to bridge the attitude-behaviour gap, you need to work with your customer.

 As a result of the research and several conversations with their sales partners, Zalando gives the following 10 recommendations: